adaltas/node-nikita/src/docker/load.coffee.md

     Name of the docker-machine.
 MANDATORY if using docker-machine
 *   `source` (string)
     TAR archive source path
+*   `checksum` (string)
+    If provided, will check if image attached to checksum already exist
 *   `code` (int|array)
     Expected code(s) returned by the command, int or array of int, default to 0.
 *   `code_skipped`